If you’re looking for a ridiculously easy pumpkin dessert to make this fall, this Pumpkin Dump Cake recipe is your answer!

-As you can see, there aren’t that many ingredients.
-Always a bonus in my virtual cookbook.
+As you can see, there aren’t that many ingredients, which is always a bonus in my virtual cookbook!

 - - 1 15 oz can pumpkin puree